 With more than 100 establishments, dining options in the Gadsden area run the gamut from coffeehouse cafés, pubs, southern BBQ to international fare; details are here.
 Nightlife activities include dance clubs, music venues, taverns, and more.
 A list showing locations is here.
 Etowah County destinations highlighted in an Appalachian Regional Commission national promotion campaign are Back Forty Beer Company, Maraella Winery, and Wills Creek Vinyards.

 On the First Friday evening of each month, Broad Street in downtown Gadsden changes from a roadway to a stage.
 Classic cars, motorcycles and other vehicles can be viewed on Broad and side streets, and entertainers are found at major intersections.
 Venues such as the Gadsden Museum of Art and the Hardin Cultural Arts Center frequently have special events tied to First Friday.

 The City of Attalla’s Second Saturday festivals feature musical entertainment, an antique car and motorcycle show, food vendors and children’s activities.
 As in First Friday, many businesses stay open late.

-Annually, Rainbow City's Alabama Chocolate Festival features a taste-off competition, recording artists, arts and crafts vendors, amusement rides and children's activities.
+Annually, Bash in the Bend hosts national recording artists, food and vendors, children's activities and benefits local charities in the community.
 The City of Southside's CityFest and the Hokes Bluff Festival have an antique car shows, children’s areas, vendor marketplaces, prizes, and concerts.
 Glencoe's Celebration in the Park and the Altoona Day City Celebration have music, food and games.
 The Etowah County Fair has musical entertainment, food, games, amusement rides and a petting zoo, among other attractions.